Leeds is home to an endless stream of fascinating architecture, but which buildings are the most interesting? We’ve rounded up 11 of the finest…

 Roger Stevens Building, University of Leeds, Leeds, West Yorkshire, LS2 9JT.

 Victoria Gate isn’t just a shopping centre, it’s a landmark building with a unique design.
-The John Lewis store has an intricate crisscrossed pattern that gives a nod to the city’s textile heritage, while the arcade is adorned with an intricate pattern of 360,000 individual drawn and located bricks.
+The John Lewis store has an intricate crisscrossed pattern that gives a nod to the city’s textile heritage, while the arcade itself is adorned with an intricate pattern of 360,000 individual drawn and located bricks.
 Even the car park stands out with 228 twisted metal panels hiding the cars within.
-Inside, it’s a modern take on the city’s iconic shopping arcade, with distinctively curved shopfronts leading the eye up to a statement roof made with 1,030 diamond shaped panels.
+Inside, it’s a modern take on the city’s iconic shopping arcades, with distinctively curved shopfronts leading the eye up to a statement roof made with 1,030 diamond-shaped panels.

 Victoria Gate, 3 Harewood Street, Leeds, West Yorkshire, LS2 7JA.

 St Paul’s House

 St Paul’s House is a one-off.
 The Grade II-listed building was built in Hispano-Moorish style in 1878 by Thomas Ambler and it’s become the focal point of Park Square.
 This is an incredibly intricate building – it uses Burmantofts bricks, coupled with Daulton’s incredibly ornate terracotta around the windows and rooftop.
 On the top floor and the roof, the windows are adorned with Moorish arches, but the real highlight is the minarets.
 They’re usually only seen on mosques in the UK, but here they give us a taste of Ambler’s main influence – The Alhambra Palace in Spain.
 Fun fact for you – these minarets are actually fibreglass copies as the originals are safely stored at Leeds Discovery Centre.